 I. All motions and velocities are simply relative.
-Within a given isolated system, nothing with reference to the motions of its parts can be known beyond the motions of these parts
+Within a given isolated system, nothing with reference to the motions of its parts can be known beyond the motions of these parts relatively to the centre of inertia of the system.

 2. Relatively to any other system, or single body, the velocity of the centre of inertia of this first system is, by definition, simply the mean of the velocities of its parts.
-The sum of the velocities of the parts relatively to the centre of inertia of this first system is, therefore, always zero.
+The sum of the velocities of the centre of inertia of this first system is, therefore, always zero.